 -

-Avoid Overpaying for “Extras”: A $1,000 stainless steel, IP68-rated valve is unnecessary for a desktop 3D printer.
+Avoid Overpaying for “Extras”: A $1,000 stainless steel, IP68-rated Miniature Solenoid Valve, or equivalent China miniature solenoid valve, is unnecessary for a desktop 3D printer.
 Prioritize must-have specs (e.g., pressure, fluid type) and skip features like marine-grade coatings if you’re not near saltwater.

 -